tilleul/apple2/honoring_the_code/001 - Space Maze/README.md

 The main problem is that the code goes through ALL of the coordinates testing for EACH rectangle zone EVERY time, even if it has found already found the zone where the spaceship is.
 Each of these tests is made of 4 conditions (testing 2 limits of X and then 2 limits of Y).
 That's 4x16=64 conditions in a row ... and this is killing the game.

-16 lines like this one will kill the game:
+16 consecutive lines like this one will kill the game:
 ```basic
 100  IF (X >  = 10 AND X <  = 80) AND (Y >  = 80 AND Y <  = 100) THEN Z = 1
 ```